aduros/wasm4/site/docs/tutorials/snake/placing-the-fruit.md

 }
 ```

-But since you set our drawing colors, you need to change the drawing colors too:
+But since you set the drawing colors, you need to change the drawing colors too:

 ```diff
 	snake.Draw()